 The motivation for fostering siblings is to keep children together, and it is a motivation driven by genuine kindness.
 Children should stay together, and fostering siblings is a challenge.

 Sadly, some foster carers find they can’t cope with this challenge, so, once again, children become separated.
-It is devastating for separated children, and the joy they felt at being together is now gone.
+It is devastating for separated children, and their joy at being together is now gone.

 Every sibling has a different dynamic within the family unit…

 Foster carers with siblings know that every child is different; this difference is due to their role in the dynamics of their previous family.
 It is especially true for older siblings who may have been a parental role; they protect younger ones.

-These children don’t know of any other role, and consequently, they will often resent change; thus, these children don’t trust easily and are seen as the ‘challenging ones’.
+These children don’t know of any other role, and consequently, they will often resent change; thus, these children don’t trust easily and often, wrongly perceived as the ‘challenging ones’.

 Sadly, ‘challenging behaviour’ is because they have always nurtured and cared for others; However, who is nurturing and caring for them?

 These ‘challenging’ children, whose role was to protect others, have often missed their childhood; so sibling foster carers help these children be what they should have always been.
 Ultimately, they need to be children themselves.

 According to a recent BBC article, more than 1200 children in care are not living with at least one of their siblings.
 Many of them will have brothers and sisters; sadly, there is little data about the extent to which sibling groups are separated.
-They added that freedom of information requests sent to more than 200 local authorities revealed that Social Services separated more than half of the sibling groups in care.
+They added that freedom of information requests sent to more than 200 local authorities revealed that Social Services split more than half of the sibling groups in care.